ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

-  *Scatter plot* section (allows you the specify whether the scatter data points are colored according to a kernel density estimate (KDE), another feature dimension, or the dataset color specified in the *Dataset* tab.
+  *Scatter plot* section (allows you the specify whether the scatter data points are colored according to a kernel density estimate (KDE), another feature dimension, or the dataset color specified in the *Dataset* tab).
 In this example, contour plots are not used.

 .. image:: scrots/ui_ana_meta.png
     :target: _images/ui_ana_meta.png